Second-quantized Unruh-DeWitt detectors and their quantum reference frame transformations: Introducing second-quantized Unruh-DeWitt detectors

 \subsection{Generalization to second-quantized UDW detectors}

 In order to obtain a covariant model of UDW detectors that possess quantized external degrees of freedom, we begin with the observation that, as an UDW detector system such as an atom gets excited from the ground state energy level $E_0$ to an excited state energy level $E_1$, its rest mass correspondingly increases~\cite{zych_interferometric, pikovski, CastroRuizE2303}.
 This motivates modeling Unruh-DeWitt detectors in second quantization as the quanta of a massive scalar field $\psi$ which consists of two subspecies that differ by their rest masses.
+For a process described in second quantization leading to a detector model, see Refs.~\cite{Perche:2021ycr, bruno}.

 For ease of terminology, we will sometimes refer to the UDW detector as an atom and the scalar field as the electromagnetic field.
 For simplicity, we let our UDW detectors interact, as usual, with a massless field $\Phi(x)$ that is scalar.
 For now, we work in an inertial reference frame and we choose the interaction picture.
 We work in units where $\hbar=c=1$.
 The mode expansions then read: